 To annotate and analyze the paired sequences, select Sequence (paired) document, click Annotation and select Antibody Annotator in the dropdown.

 You will want to select the option "Selected Sequences are: Both Chains in Associated Sequences" in order to ensure that your two chains are recognised as individual chains and analysed together.
-For more information on Antibody Annotator options, look here.
+See our article Antibody Annotator for more information.